keystonejs/keystone/examples/document-field/README.md

 ## Features

-This project demonstrates how to use document fields and render document field data in a front-end.
+This project demonstrates how to configure [document fields](https://next.keystonejs.com/guides/document-fields) in your Keystone system and render their data in a front-end application.

 ### The `Post.content` field